i05nagai/memorandum/language/english_speaking.md

     * The books "Alice in Wonderland", "Peter Rabbit", and "Winnie-the-Pooh" are classic examples of anthropomorphism.
 * attribute
 * endow
+    * well-endowed
+        * having a lot of something, especially money or possessions
+            * The city is well endowed with modern medical facilities.
+        * having large sexual organs, or (of a woman) having large breasts
+            * He's very well endowed!
 * whimsical
     * unusual and using imagination
         * the songs have a whimsical charm